If you want to do interesting and challenging work and to make a contribution to national defense, DISA is a great place for you.

 You must provide a complete Application Package which includes:

-1. Resume, you are encouraged to choose only ONE method of submitting your resume.
-(HR will review the resume that the system date stamps as the latest one received and this may not be the resume which best reflects your qualifications for the job and may result in an ineligible rating.)
-You may submit your resume by: attaching it within your USAJOBS account; uploading it within your Application Manager account; OR faxing it.
+1. Resume: You are encouraged to choose only ONE method of submitting your resume.
+(HR will review the resume that the system date stamps as the latest one received and this may not be the resume, which best reflects your qualifications for the job and may result in an ineligible rating.)
+You may submit your resume by: attaching in your USAJOBS account.
+For assistance in preparing your resume, take a look at the DFAS Resume Tools.

 The following supporting documents are ONLY required if applicable to your personal qualifications or status.
 They must be received by the closing date of the announcement or at the time of application if applying to an announcement with an extended closing date.

-- 5-Point Veterans' Preference: You MUST submit a copy of your DD-214 which includes Character of Service (usually Member-4 copy).
-If you are currently active duty, you may submit written documentation (certification) from your branch of service certifying that you are expected to be discharged or released from active duty under honorable conditions no later than 120 days after the date the certification is signed.
-The certification should also include when your terminal leave will begin, your rank and dates of active duty service.
+You must submit a copy of your DD Form-214, Certificate of Release or Discharge from Active Duty", showing the dates of active duty service, type of discharge and the character of service.
+Alternatively, If you are a current military member in active duty service and do not have a copy of your DD Form-214, you must submit a written documentation (certification) from your branch of service certifying that you are expected to be discharged or released from active duty under honorable conditions no later than 120 days after the date the certification is submitted with your application for this position.
+The certification should also include your rank, dates of active duty service and what they condition of discharge is thought to be.

 If you are relying on your education to meet qualification requirements: